CAM Reconciliation Staffing Plan: Size Your Team Before Season Hits

 Reconciliation workload is not distributed evenly across the season:

-Peak weeks (February 1 - March 15): Highest analyst demand — most properties in active calculation and drafting phases simultaneously.
+Peak weeks (February 1 - March 15): Highest analyst demand.
+Most properties are in active calculation and drafting at the same time.
 This is when staff capacity is most likely to constrain the timeline.

-Pre-season (November - January): Preparation work — configuration audit, data gathering, lease abstract review.
-Important work, but generally compatible with normal accounting workload.
-1-2 hours per property per week.
+Pre-season (November - January): Preparation work (configuration audit, data gathering, lease abstract review).
+This is important work, and it fits within a normal accounting workload.
+Budget 1-2 hours per property per week.

 Front-loading vs. deadline-driven approaches:

 Some teams work steadily from November through March (front-loading).
-Others start in earnest in January and work intensively through March (deadline-driven).
-Front-loading produces less peak strain and higher quality work; deadline-driven creates predictable February-March crunches.
+Others start in earnest in January and work hard through March (deadline-driven).
+Front-loading produces less peak strain and higher quality work.
+Deadline-driven creates predictable February-March crunches.

-Front-loading requires buy-in from management that reconciliation season preparation is a real October-November priority, not something that starts "after the holidays."
+Front-loading requires management to treat October-November prep as a real priority, not something that starts "after the holidays."

 When to Bring in Outside Help